Good Will Hunting (1997)

 Skylar: [laughs] Okay, sounds good.

-Skylar: Do you have lots of brothers and sisters?
+Skylar: [while drinking coffee on the outside patio of a coffee shop] Do you have lots of brothers and sisters?

 Will: I'm Irish Catholic, what do you think?